thegreathir/http1/README.md

 * `n` is number of client's threads

 ### Concurrent connections
-Project [locust](https://locust.io/) is used for load testing the HTTP server.
+Project [locust](https://locust.io/) is used for load-testing the HTTP server.
 The locust file is available in `benchmark/load`

 #### Executions
 ```bash